The Brecon Beacons National Park

 If you are interested in history and Welsh culture then we have ancient standing stones, castles, churches and a cathedral, alongside monuments and museums to our industrial heritage.

-My guide to the Brecon Beacons has articles on some of the activities we can offer our visitors during their stay.
+My guide has articles on some of the activities we offer our visitors during their stay.
 I am always adding new posts for you to read.
+Also a very good place to find information on the area is our local Brecon Beacons National Park website